Juanma1223/CuyOS/README.md

 ## `/kernel` Folder
 The `/kernel` folder contains all the code related to the OS kernel functionality, including:

 - **Architecture-Dependent Code:**
   - Located in `/kernel/arch`, this section holds platform-specific code, such as for the x86 architecture.

 ## `/libc` Folder
-The `/libc` folder includes the C standard library implementation necessary for the cross-compiler to work properly.
+The `/libc` folder includes the C standard library implementation necessary for the OS.
 This folder contains:

 - **Standard Libraries:**
   - Libraries required to use C as the programming language.